triton-inference-server/hugectr_backend/README.md

 Further, we revised support for “distributed” storage of embeddings in a Redis cluster.
 This way, you can use the combined CPU-accessible memory of your cluster for storing embeddings.
 The new implementation is up over two orders of magnitude faster than the previous.
 Further, we performance-optimized support for the “persistent” storage and retrieval of embeddings via RocksDB through the structured use of column families.
 Creating a hierarchical storage (i.e. using Redis as distributed cache, and RocksDB as fallback), is supported as well.
 These advantages are free to end-users, as there is no need to adjust the PS configuration.
-We plan to further integrate the inference hierarchical parameter server with other features, such as the GPU backed embedding caches in upcoming releases.
-Stay tuned!